Sunshide12/Sunshide12/README.md

 ---

 ### 💼 Featured Projects
-- 🚀 `Modulo-Excusas` — Academic management module at COTECNOVA
+-  `Modulo-Excusas` — Academic management module at COTECNOVA
+-  `webInventory` — an inventory system for any restaurant website or small business site.
-- 🧮 `Calculadora-en-JavaScript` — Functional web calculator project
+-  `Calculadora-en-JavaScript` — Functional web calculator project
-- 💡 `...` — ...

 ---
 ### 😄 About Me
-- 🔭 I'm currently developing an excuse management module and an inventory system for small businesses.
+-  I'm currently developing an excuse management module and an inventory system for small businesses.
-- 🧠 I specialize in front-end technologies (HTML, CSS, JavaScript), and have experience with PHP, Python, and SQL databases (MySQL, PostgreSQL).
+-  I specialize in front-end technologies (HTML, CSS, JavaScript), and have experience with PHP, Python, and SQL databases (MySQL, PostgreSQL).
-- 💡 I also have knowledge of C, C++, and C# for interactive systems and interface logic.
+-  I also have knowledge of C, C++, and C# for interactive systems and interface logic.
-- 🌱 I'm currently learning Vue.js and improving my skills in UI/UX design and clean, scalable code.
+-  I'm currently learning Vue.js and improving my skills in UI/UX design and clean, scalable code.
-- 👯 I’m open to collaborating on educational platforms, online stores, and creative web projects.
+-  I’m open to collaborating on educational platforms, online stores, and creative web projects.
-- 💬 Ask me about JavaScript, front-end development, or building efficient user-focused applications.
+-  Ask me about JavaScript, front-end development, or building efficient user-focused applications.
-- ⚡ Quick learner, organized, and passionate about building useful and elegant tech solutions.
+-  Quick learner, organized, and passionate about building useful and elegant tech solutions.
--

 ---

 ### 🛠 Favorite Technologies